julianpoy/recipesage-docs/docs/tutorials/settings/import/copymethat.md

 ---
 title: Importing From CopyMeThat
+description: Import your CopyMeThat recipes into RecipeSage using HTML export .zip files.
+Transfer your entire recipe collection.
 ---

 You can import recipes exported by CopyMeThat by uploading a `.zip` file exported from CopyMeThat via the "HTML" option.